 By 9:00 am, Vivian was wheeled to X-ray and by 10 am, we were getting the report from the on-call physician.
 Expecting to hear the word “sprain”, we were harshly jolted into reality when told Vivian had two breaks, a bimalleolar break.
 Vivian attempted to reconstruct the event in her head and seriously could not remember what happened.
 She remembered walking slowly on the grass near the river and then laying on the ground.
 She heard a snap and figured it was her rod which had broken during the fall.
 After getting the X-ray report, her first thought was that snap was not her fishing rod after all.

 Without skipping a beat, the doctor told us Vivian would need surgery.
 Oh, this just keeps getting better!
 Now, I was thinking about our living and traveling situation.
-Staying on at the state park was not an option, we would have to find another campground after our 1-week reservation and I would have to do the moving.
+Staying on at the state park was not an option, we would have to move to another campground after our 1-week reservation ended and I would have to do the moving.
 But before we get to that part, back to the surgery.
 We are thinking that surgery meant at best, later in the week (this was a Tuesday), at least a few days away.
 Instead, what we got from the doctor was a most sincere apology, “I apologize that we can’t schedule your surgery until 1 pm today because you’ve eaten earlier this morning.”
 Both feeling bemused and relieved, Vivian was whisked away for surgery preparation.
 During that time, we met the orthopedic surgeon who by reputation is one of the best surgeons in the area.
 Did I mention having luck?
 The surgery went well, plates and screws inserted with no problem.
 I had Vivian back home by 4:30 pm.

 RV Tips and Issues